ctschroeder/tutorials/antconc-programming-historian.md

 This is not necessarily telling us about the movies but about the way those movies are written about in reviews, and can lead us to ask more nuanced questions, like "How are women in romantic comedies described in reviews written by men compared to those written by women?"

-**Dr. S note:** the results will vary depending on the parameters of your query:  sort, minimum collocation frequency, 1L/1R vs 2L/2R vs 3L/3R etc.
+**Dr. S note:** the results will vary depending on the parameters of your query:  sort, minimum collocation frequency, 1L/1R vs 2L/2R vs 3L/3R etc. and whether you changed the default Settings as described above.

 ## 6. Comparing corpora
 One of the most powerful types of analysis is comparing your corpus to a larger reference corpus.